Sliding Window Codes: Near-Optimality and Q-Learning for Zero-Delay Coding: Conclusion

 \section{Conclusion}

 We have provided two complementary approximation schemes for the zero-delay coding problem over a noisy channel with feedback, one in which the underlying belief space is quantized through a nearest-neighbor map, and the other in which the belief is approximated with a finite window of past observations.
 We then showed the convergence of a Q-learning algorithm to policies which are optimal for these approximations, yielding near-optimal policies for the zero-delay coding problem.
 Finally, we illustrated the convergence of our algorithm to the optimum through simulations.
 For future research, we wish to generalize our results to the case where our source-channel pair is continuous.
+We note that such a generalization should be mostly straightforward - under some recurrence assumptions on the source, one can still show the required regularity properties of the underlying MDP \cite{ghomi2021zero}, and then most of the approximation and convergence results go through with minor technical changes.
 We also wish to find less stringent filter stability conditions for the finite window scheme than the Dobrushin coefficient ones given here; this may be possible via observability-type conditions, such as those in~\cite{mcdonald2018stability}.
 The controlled case, where one communicates over a channel to a controller which affects some dynamical system, is also a promising research direction.

 \appendices